Experimental Impact of Jet Fragmentation Reference Frames At Particle Colliders: Implications for Modern Experimental Collider Data Analysis

-Training $b$-taggers at high $p_T$ without controlling for the color rest frame may lead to incorrect interpretation of selection efficiencies or non-optimal performance.
+Training $b$-taggers at high $p_T$ without controlling for the FFS effect can lead to incorrect interpretation of selection efficiencies or non-optimal performance.
 In Ref.~\cite{ATLAS:2019bwq}, the ATLAS experiment describes their $b$-tagging training procedure: ``... the new Run 2 $b$-tagging algorithm training strategy is based on the use of a hybrid sample composed of both the baseline $t\bar{t}$ event sample and a dedicated sample of $Z'$ decaying into hadronic jet pairs.''
 This $Z'$, referring to a heavy, color singlet, $Z$-like resonance, decays to $b\bar{b}$ pairs in these samples.
 The $Z'$ mass is set to $4$~TeV and a large range of jet momenta are populated.
 For nonzero $Z'$ momentum, the lab frame momentum of the jets and the color rest frame momentum will differ.
-The fragmentation will be pinned to the $m_{Z'}/2$ scale and may not represent $b$-jets from other processes at similar lab-frame momentum scales.
-Especially as modern taggers use more information about the jets in advanced machine learning techniques, these tools may become more sensitive to the FFS effect in ways that are difficult to control.
+The fragmentation will be pinned to the $m_{Z'}/2$ scale and will not represent $b$-jets from other processes at similar lab-frame momentum scales.
+Especially as modern taggers use more information about the jets in advanced machine learning techniques, these tools will become more sensitive to the FFS effect in ways that are difficult to control.

 Distinguishing quark-initiated and gluon-initiated jets is a popular technique at modern colliders~\cite{ATLAS:2014vax,CMS:2021iwu,Gallicchio:2011xq,Larkoski_2019}.
 Early in the LHC, these $q/g$ tagging techniques used the track multiplicity, jet width, and other characteristics to differentiate these jets, taking advantage of the gluon's larger color factor.
 Modern techniques include using lower level information with machine learning techniques.
 LHC experiments build templates of these variables in dedicated quark- and gluon-enriched control regions to inform taggers used in data analyses, particularly those looking for quark-dominated processes~\cite{Gallicchio:2011xc}.
 Despite some structural differences between quark and gluon jets, the differences are subtle and vary greatly with momentum~\cite{ATLAS:2014vax,CMS:2021iwu}.
-Since the fragmentation will take place in the color rest frame, jets from the decay of a boosted color singlet may be easily misidentified, particularly in decays involving gluons.
+Since the fragmentation will be impacted by the FFS effect, jets from the decay of a boosted color singlet can be easily misidentified, particularly in decays involving gluons.

 These $q/g$ discrimination efforts have assumed jet individualism, without regard to sibling jets.
 Community-wide $q/g$ discrimination challenges have published shared ntuple datasets at the jet level and not the event level~\cite{IMLQGChallenge}.
 A host of ML techniques have been engineered to take the properties of individual jets as inputs.
 A recent experimental review of jet substructure at the LHC, Ref.~\cite{Kogler:2018hem}, when discussing the jet inputs used for a $q/g$ discriminator, uses the phrase ``Since the distributions of these variables depend on $\eta$, $p_T$,...'', which emphasizes the lab-frame, jet individualistic assumptions throughout the field~\cite{Metodiev:2017vrx}.